3mdeb/news-and-ideas/blog/content/post/2020-03-24-trenchboot-nlnet-introduction.md

 2. Create a test environment with test suites for the community.

 Above issues will be described later.
 Both, as already mentioned, will be fully open-source and available for everybody.
-Solution, which we provide will be intended for AMD processors because it doesn't include any closed software components.
+Solution which we provide will be intended for AMD processors because it doesn't include any closed software components.
 To do something similar on Intel processors, components called ACM (Authenticated Code Module) are required.
 More precisely, first is ACM SINIT